 As if the Fukui Prefectural Dinosaur Museum wasn’t already enough of a reason to venture out to Katsuyama, also know that a splattering of other fairytale-esque allures await.
 Of these, the most picturesque is the moss covered Heisen-ji Hakusan Shrine.
 Formally considered a temple, this syncretic site is a great example of the former intermingling of Buddhism and Shinto.
 Originally established over 1,300 years ago, Heisen-ji Hakusan Shrine holds a long history as being the starting point of a pilgrimage to the sacred Mt.
 Haku.
 Tragically, many of the location’s original buildings were burned during an uprising during the late 16th century.

 In addition to Heisen-ji Hakusan Shrine, there are two other notable hidden gems in Katsuyama.
 The first of these is none other than the mammoth-sized Echizen Daibutsu.
 This colossal effigy is actually many meters taller than the statue at Nara’s Todai-ji.
-Honestly, the only reason that it isn’t more well known is because it was recently commissioned by a uber successful businessman who grew up in the area.
+Honestly, the only reason that it isn’t more well known is because it was recently commissioned by an uber-successful businessman who grew up in the area.
 Note that this same individual also funded a reconstruction of Katsuyama Castle Museum too.
 This gargantuan facility was made to resemble the region’s former stronghold and houses an impressive array of artifacts.

 The only downside to the above recommendations is that getting around Katsuyama is a bit tricky.
 Similar to reaching the Fukui Prefectural Dinosaur Museum, you’ll need to either taxi or navigate the van-sized buses.
 Alternatively, if you’re up for a good walk, you can actually opt to trudge Katsuyama the old fashioned way as I did.
 Just note that it will take a good minute to make it from attraction to attraction.